 As the second most commonly used collection method for XIoT asset discovery, Safe Queries offer distinct benefits, such as:

 Recognizing the risks posed by standard active scans, we've built, extensively tested, and proven our Safe Queries to be truly safe for all XIoT assets.
-This caliber of safety has even been validated by manufacturers of the commercial assets themselves.
+This caliber of safety has even been validated by manufacturers of the industrial assets themselves.

 The precision and depth of visibility typically provided by Safe Queries is largely unmatched — even when this method is utilized to discover assets and/or asset-level details that other collection methods are unable to adequately pinpoint.